COUME DEL MAS

 THE WINES

 90% Grenache Gris and 10% Grenache Blanc from schist soils, 'Folio' is fermented with indigenous yeasts and ages on its lees for six months in barrel.
-The wine is simultaneously rich, clean, vibrant and elegant.
+The wine is simultaneously rich, fresh, vibrant and elegant.
 An umami delight, with wild herb and blossom coupled with lemon cream and medium-weighted with peach fruit.
-This is one of southern France’s benchmark white wines and simply unmissable.
-White Burgundy drinkers take heed.
+This is one of southern France’s benchmark white wines.
+For lovers of textural whites.
+Burgundy drinkers take heed.

 "Sourced from 32 different parcels across the entire estate, an absolute classic Collioure Blanc from this excellent estate.
 Owner Philippe Gard says that Grenache Gris does not support mediocrity and you can understand that from this cuvée.
 Very low yields 14h/ha, wild yeast ferment in barrel and aged for 7 months there is so much purity, elegance and class on show."
 93 points - Matt Stubbs MW & Tim Atkin MW, Languedoc Report.

-100% old vine Grenache Noir from about 30 different parcels, this is definitive Meditterranean Grenache.
-The fruit from exceptionally low yielding coastal vines is hand-sorted, destemmed, and fermented in stainless steel with nine months in tank.
-The result is a medium-bodied, deeply pure wine of pristine dark fruit, cherry liqueur, and that inherent freshness that makes it a sensational glass of red.
+100% Grenache Noir from 30-80 year old vines scaterred across about 30 different parcels of coastal leaning sites.
+The fruit from exceptionally low yielding vines is hand-sorted, de-stemmed, and wild fermented in stainless steel with 3-4 weeks maceration plus six months ageing in tank.
+The result is a medium-bodied, deeply pure wine loaded with pristine dark fruit, cherry liqueur, and inherent freshness that makes it a sensational glass of red.
+Definitive Mediterranean Grenache.

 “…An abundance of red cherry, grenadine and wild strawberry, fine grained tannins and a touch of iodine on the finish.
 A very fresh, yet complex and unoaked sea breeze style of Collioure.”
 93 points - Matt Stubbs MW & Tim Atkin MW, Languedoc Report.